-Introduction to Arduino

-Digital/Analog Inputs - If Statements
+Introduction to Arduino Digital/Analog Inputs - If Statements

 - You are going to add a switch and a potentiometer to your circuit (see schematic on right) and use them as inputs.
-Using the Arduino website, click on the "Learning" tab, and then scroll down under "Tutorials", then select "Built In Examples" and find under 1.
-Basics both the "DigitalReadSerial" and "AnalogReadSerial" tutorials.
+Using the Arduino website, click on the "Documentation" tab, and then, from the dropdown menu, click "Built-In Examples", then 1.
+Basics.
+We will be working with both the "DigitalReadSerial" and "AnalogReadSerial" tutorials.
 Read the content and understand the code. - In the Arduino Software, open the DigitalReadSerial source code under "File", "Examples", "01.Basics".
 Change the "pushbutton pin to 13" in the Arduino software and then upload the code.

-- fritzing - 3.
-Open up the "Serial Monitor" under the Tools drop-down menu.
+- Open up the "Serial Monitor" under the Tools drop-down menu.
 It will take a few seconds to get started.
-Once it is running you will see the number "1" scrolling down the page.
+Once it is running you will see the number '1' scrolling down the page.
 Unplug the wire that connects the 10k resistor to 5V.
 The number changes to "0" and continues scrolling down the page.
-The Arduino is reading a HIGH (5v) or LOW (0v) on Pin 13. - 4.
+The Arduino is reading a HIGH (5v), displayed as a '1', or LOW (0v), displayed as '0', on Pin 13. - 4.
 Now, open the AnalogReadSerial source code under "File", "Examples", "01.Basics" and then upload the code.
 Once again, open up the "Serial Monitor" under the Tools drop-down menu.
 It will take a few seconds to get started and then you should see a stream of numbers changing as you vary the potentiometer.
 The numbers will change from 0 to 1023 depending on what resistance the potentiometer is at.
 Also, depending on the way you connected the potentiometer, turning the potentiometer knob clockwise may increase or decrease the resistance.
-The potentiometer is setup as a voltage divider that will send an input voltage to the AO analog input from 0v 5v.
+The potentiometer is setup as a voltage divider that will send an input voltage to the A0 analog input from 0v 5v.

-5. In the AnalogRead Serial code you uploaded to the right, you will notice the following line of code in the first line of the "LOOP";
+5. In the 'AnalogRead Serial' code you uploaded to the right, you will notice the following line of code in the first line of the "LOOP"; int sensorValue = analogRead(A0);

-'''

-int sensorValue = analogRead(A0);

-'''

-The analogRead(A0) statement reads the "state" of the A0 Pin that the potentiometer is connected to and returns the value to the "variable" called sensorValue.
+The analogRead(A0) statement reads the "state" of the A0 Pin that the potentiometer is connected to and returns the value to the "variable" named sensorValue.
 A "variable" is simply a way for the program to store the "state" of a pin (voltage between 0-5v that has been converted to a number between 0 and 1023) for use in the program.
-The "int" in front of the "variable" sensorValue stands for integer.
+The "int" in front of the "variable" sensorValue stands for integer (a negative or positive whole number).
 This just means that the "variable" sensorValue can only store an integer between -32,768 and 32,767.

 - 6. On the Arduino website, read up on "IF" statements.
-Under the "Learning" Tab, select "Reference", then find "IF" on the left side of the page.
-Copy the example code to the right, have each LED come ON when the resistance is at 2k, 4k, 6k, 8k and 10k and then go OFF when the value is below each resistance. - 7.
-Now, using what you know, change the existing code to the right and as you turn the potentiometer, have ONLY one LED come on and the others remain out.
+Under the "Documentation" Tab, select "Reference", then scroll to the 'Structures' section and click 'IF'.
+Copy the example code to the right, have each LED come ON when the resistance is at 2k, 4k, 6k, 8k and10k and then go OFF when the value is below each resistance. - Now, using what you know, change the existing code to the right and as you turn the potentiometer, have ONLY one LED come on at a set resistance and the others remain out.

-Hint: use the following line of code.
-A double "&&" means AND.
+Hint: Note the code below.
+The double "&&" means AND.
 Therefore, if the value is greater than (>) 200 AND the value is also less than 400, turn the light on.

-''' if (analogValue > 200 && analogValue < 400)

-{

-digitalWrite(2, HIGH);

-}

-As a reference;

-== (equal to)

-!= (not equal to)

-< (less than)

-(greater than)

-<= (less than or equal to)

->= (greater than or equal to)

-'''
+if (analogValue > 200 && analogValue < 400) { digitalWrite(2, HIGH); } As a reference; && = Logical AND = Logical OR !! = NOT == (equal to) != (not equal to) < (less than) > (greater than) <= (less than or equal to) >= (greater than or equal to)